 - I also worked at Oxford University and hated it even more than the boring data entry jobs.
 There were a lot of arrogant snobby people there, and some very racist ones who were allowed to continue with or were actively supported in their bigotry by the institutional culture.
 When you are at the bottom of a very strict hierarchy at a place like that, your efforts to not go along with objectionable things feel pretty futile, for instance receiving a stern telling off when you refuse to agree with something extremely racist a senior colleague has said.
 Apparently it’s not “your place” to disagree.
 So I left and was glad.
 I guess it looks good on my CV.

 - Between 2008 and 2011 I lived in Brighton, which I loved, but found unreliable for work.
-I then moved to London as there was more work available.
+I then spent the next few years splitting my time between Brighton and London as there was more work available in London, and ended up moving to London full-time.
 Although I feel at home in London in many ways, seeing as I grew up close by with most of my relatives there, I also feel like the current edition of the city doesn’t want people like me.
 London just isn’t fun any more, it’s a slog for survival with constantly rising rent but no change in wages, and it didn’t seem worth it any more, so I left last summer, and have worked abroad on and off since.
 A lot of my friends have recently left London for the same reasons ands scattered to other places.
 I’m returning to the UK this month and house-hunting in Margate.
 A pretty and artistic seaside town in the region I come from, with reasonable prices.

 - In 2010 I signed up to do a two year Art MA at Brighton.
 It was wonderful, and I’d happily sign up and do the whole thing over again.
 Maybe it was my great classmates who made it special though.
 I studied illustration, printmaking, animation and bookbinding.
 When I was 18 I was wavering between university and art school, so I got to do both in the end (and I recommend doing them in the order I did).